Srimani Athulathmudali

 Srimani Anoma Athulathmudali MP (née de Seram; 27 April 1946 – 1 December 2004) (ශ්රීමණි අනෝමා අතුලමුදලි) was a Sri Lankan politician and a former government minister who held the position of minister of Environment, Transport and Women's Affairs under the Wijetunga cabinet appointed by the former Sri Lankan president, D.B.
 Wijetunga.
 She died of cancer in 2004.

 Political career

 Srimani Athulathmudali entered into politics after Lalith Athulathmudali was assassinated in the runup to provincial council elections in 1993.
 Srimani launched a new political party, Democratic United National Lalith Front which divided from the Democratic United National Front (DUNF) following the assassination of her husband, Lalith Athulathmudali on the 23rd of April, 1993 during an election campaign rally.
 She contested for the Colombo District at the August 1994 parliamentary elections and was appointed as the minister of Environment and Women's Affairs.
 She served as the Member of Parliament of the 10th Parliament of Sri Lanka from 25 August 1994 to 18 August 2000.
-She retired from politics in 2000 after losing the elections to Chandrika Kumaratunga.
+She retired from politics in 2000 after losing the elections in 2000 General Elections.